 In 2008, Craig Campbell and his wife, Sharon, began experimenting with making cider from dessert apples grown in their 400-acre commercial fruit orchards.
 Despite naysayers who warned that cider apples required a maritime climate, Craig also planted a two-acre test orchard with 25 varieties of cider apples.
 Today, their two-acre experiment expanded into Cider View, a 30-acre “high-density” cider orchard.
 In their commercial cidery, Tieton Cider Works, they blend American heritage, English and French cider varietals with dessert apples to capture the best of what each variety brings to the bottle: sweetness, acidity, tannin and aroma.
 The results are ciders with body and a depth of finish, including their semi-dry Apricot Cider.
 When they infuse their crisp apple cider with the tartness of apricot, the apple notes play a supporting role and let the tartness of the apricots shine.

 Grant Barnes and Neal Hennessy started making cider as a hobby, and it turned into a vocation.
 One Tree Hard Cider started in Barnes’ Spokane Valley garage, with exactly one recipe: a relatively straightforward semi-sweet apple cider.
 They went pro in the summer of 2014.
-This beauty has One Tree’s dessert apple cider base that is blended with fresh-pressed Washington apple juice and locally sourced wild huckleberry for a sweat and tart concoction.
+This beauty has One Tree’s dessert apple cider base that is blended with fresh-pressed Washington apple juice and locally sourced wild huckleberry for a sweet and tart concoction.

 About a 1,000 people live in Tonasket, a city in Okanogan County, Washington.
 Lucky them to have Ole Swede Cider in their backyard.
 Tonasket native Casey Oberg launched Ole Swede Cider on his family farm in 2014.
 Blend of 9 is just that — a blend of nine apples: Kingston Black, Storks Red, Harry Masters Jersey, Dabinett, Rome Beauty, Granny Smith, Honey Crisp, Golden Delicious and Pink Lady apples.
 Expect notes of honey and citrus, low apple flavor, oak and complexity.